 The horseshoe-shaped dining table almost brings to mind the boardroom when you first step into this double Michelin starred establishment.

-But the merest glance reveals that Kitchen Table is far more exciting than that.
+But I’m sure that the merest glance reveals that Kitchen Table is far more exciting than that.

 Red velvet, blue leather and elegant earthenware combine with industrial lighting and a thoroughly modern beamed ceiling to create surroundings that are refreshingly different.

-However it’s delivered, diners can expect top quality produce presented and served with great creative flair and aplomb.
+However it’s delivered, I know you can expect top quality produce presented and served with great creative flair and aplomb.

 12. Barrafina, Soho

 Spanish chef Angel Zapata Martin now has four Barrafina outposts across the capital.
-For many, the original on Dean Street location remains the best.
+For many, myself included, the original on the Dean Street location remains the best.

 The dishes of the day are centred around the freshest produce, and seafood is one of the outstanding stars.